CMU-SAFARI/BLEND/README.md

 - We enable the Minimap2 implementation so that it can find fuzzy seed matches using the BLEND mechanism as the original implementation can only find the exact-matching seeds between sequences.
 To this end, we change the [sketch.c](https://github.com/lh3/minimap2/blob/7358a1ead1adfa89a2d3d0e72ffddd05732f9850/sketch.c) implementation of Minimap2 so that 1) we can generate the seeds that BLEND finds and 2) generate the hash values for seeds to find fuzzy seed matches.
 - We enable the Minimap2 implementation to use seeds longer than 256 bases so that it can store longer seeds when using BLEND by combining the minimizer k-mer with *many* neighbor k-mers (e.g., hundreds), if necessary.
 The current implementation of Minimap2 allocates 8-bits to store seed lengths up to 256 characters.
 We change this requirement in various places of the implementation (e.g., [line 112 in sketch.c](https://github.com/lh3/minimap2/blob/7358a1ead1adfa89a2d3d0e72ffddd05732f9850/sketch.c#L112) and [line 239 in index.c](https://github.com/lh3/minimap2/blob/7358a1ead1adfa89a2d3d0e72ffddd05732f9850/index.c#L239)) so that BLEND can use 14 bits to store seed lengths up to 16384 characters.
 We do this because BLEND merges many k-mers into a single seed, which may be much larger than a 256 character-long sequence.
-- We disable filtering out the minimizer k-mers (i.e., seeds in BLEND's case) based on their number of maximum occurence.
-We do this because BLEND enables generating the same hash value for similar seeds, which may lead to many hash values above the maximum threshold.
-We do not oppose enabling this filtering mechanism, but it requires further investigation on how to set this threshold value for different parameter settings in BLEND.
-Thus, filtering out the seeds that occur more than *X* times is a future work for BLEND so that we can define the value `X` without reducing the accuracy of BLEND.

 ## Cloning the source code